 After the loan closing, the lender either cuts a check for the lump sum or wires funds to your bank account.
 You then repay the loan over time, often 10 to 30 years, in equal monthly installments.
 It’s a good option for homeowners who prefer predictable payments.

 To figure out how much you can borrow, start by calculating your home equity by finding the fair market value of your house and subtracting your mortgage balance.
 If your home is worth $300,000 and your first mortgage balance is $200,000, that means you have $100,000 in equity.

 But you can't necessarily borrow the entire $100,000 — it depends on the lender and loan program.
 While some home equity loans allow you to borrow up to the full 100% of your available equity, lenders usually limit you to around 85%, says the Federal Trade Commission.

-As with any financial product, there are benefits and drawbacks to home equity loans.
-Carefully consider these before moving forward:
+As with any financial product, there are benefits and drawbacks to a home equity loan.
+Carefully consider these before moving forward.

 - Interest rates are fixed.
 That means your payments won’t change over the life of the loan, and the predictable payments can help you budget.

 - Interest rates are lower vs. other loans.
 Because your home is used as collateral, home equity loans have lower interest rates compared to their unsecured counterparts.